julien-amar/hacking-journey/0x01 - Terminal/README.md

 ## Standard Streams

-On linux, when a program is executed, it already has three predefined streams open and available for usesome special file descriptors:
+On linux, when a process is executed, it already has three predefined streams open and available for use:
 * stdin (0), used as standard program input.
 * stdout (1), used as standard program output.
 * stderr (2), used as standard program error output.